yuvaldori/gigaspaces-wiki-jekyll/xap102/scala-exemplary-project.markdown

 Please note that Scala is not required to build the project, since requried libraries will be downloaded by `maven`.

 ## Build and run steps
+1. Download [xap-scala](https://github.com/Gigaspaces/xap-scala/archive/10.2.0_ga_build13800_07_28_2015.zip) and unzip it.
-1. From the project's main directory `$XAP_SCALA_MASTER/example/gs-openspaces-scala-example` run command `mvn clean package` - necessary JAR files to deploy on a grid will be created.
+2. From the project's main directory `$XAP_SCALA_MASTER/example/gs-openspaces-scala-example` run command `mvn clean package` - necessary JAR files to deploy on a grid will be created.
-2. Start XAP Grid Service by running command: `$GS_HOME/bin/gs-agent.sh`
+3. Start XAP Grid Service by running command: `$GS_HOME/bin/gs-agent.sh/bat`
+4. Run this command: `$GS_HOME/tools/mavem/installmavenrep.sh/bat`
-3. Deploy the project on the grid (from `$XAP_SCALA_MASTER/example/gs-openspaces-scala-example`): `mvn os:deploy -Dgroups=$LOOKUPGROUPS`.
+5. Deploy the project on the grid (from `$XAP_SCALA_MASTER/example/gs-openspaces-scala-example`): `mvn os:deploy -Dgroups=$LOOKUPGROUPS`.

 #  XAP Scala features